rkgttr/generator-rkgttr/README.md

 Press Enter and answer the few questions about the project name, description and version.

-When all this is done, all your templates files will be under your project folder, here you will find one .bat file (or .command file on Mac): `launch`
+When all this is done, all your templates files will be under your project folder.

-`launch` first compiles all your files (js + scss, etc.), launches a web server, watches any changes you make to re-compile on the fly, and finally refreshes the server.

-Alternatively, type `gulp` in your console.
+Type `gulp` in your console to start working.

 Open [http://localhost:8080/](http://localhost:8080/) to see this in action.